daajoe/mccompetition.org/2020/mc_format.md

   * Unique (No other line may start with p)
   * Has to be the first line (except comments)
 * Weight function
-  * Lines of the form "w Variable Weight 0"
+  * Lines of the form "w Literal Weight 0"
-  * Defines the floating point Weight for Variable
+  * Defines the floating point Weight for Literal, where 0 <= Weight <= 1
+  * We do not use more than 9 significant digits after the decimal point
-  * If the weight for a variable is not defined, it is considered to be of weight 1
+  * If the weight for a literal is not defined, it is considered to be of weight 1
 * Remaining lines indicate clauses
   * consisting of decimal integers separated by space
   * Lines are terminated by character "0"